mjtb/atom-edit/README.md

 This will run the Atom auto-updater, which will then launch the application.

+`edit.exe --wait file1 ...`

+This will run the editor and wait for the Atom window to be closed.
+The wait-until-close behaviour can be made default by renaming the program executable file to `edit-wait.exe`.

 **N.B.**	The list of files to be opened upon startup contained in `~/.atom/storage/application.js` is cleared every time the program runs.